Wikia/data-flow-graphs/README.md

 ![](https://raw.githubusercontent.com/macbre/data-flow-graph/master/docs/data-flow-example.png)

 A set of Python scripts used to generate TSV files that we use to [visualize how data flows at Wikia](https://github.com/macbre/data-flow-graph).
+It uses [`data_flow_graph` Python module](https://pypi.python.org/pypi/data_flow_graph).

 ## Install